EllenJCoombs/Asymmetry-evolution-cetaceans/README.md

 The data provided here are:
 1. the raw radii data for each specimen (n = 172); split by suborder, with details on ranking
-2. specimen data; ID, species, Family, geological age, echolocation frequency categories
+2. specimen data; ID, species, family, geological age, echolocation frequency categories
 3. Sum radii data for landmarks 67-123
 4. Data with rostrum removed